 Four days of mission and celebration started at Durham Cathedral on Thursday 2nd March 2017 in a service led by the Archbishop, after which teams went out into communities in all corners of the Diocese - from the Tyne to the Tees and the Dales to the Sea.
 The Bishops and their teams set out to talk about Jesus at more than 450 community events across the sixteen deaneries in the Diocese of Durham.

 The Moving Mountains Mission across Cumbria took place from 8-11 March 2018.
 33 ecumenical teams from the Methodist Church, the Church of England, Salvation Army and United Reformed Church worked across the county during the four days of mission.
 There were over 500 events which included: puppet making, pub quizzes, ceilidhs, litter picks, Gospel choirs, magicians and comedians, walks and treasure hunts, art and craft, men’s breakfasts, film nights, walking football, dementia friendly events and services, flower festivals, photographic exhibitions, a passion play.

-From Thursday 6th to Sunday 9th September, there will be a Northern Bishops mission to Newcastle.
-And in 2019, missions are planned in Liverpool (March) and Southwell & Nottingham (September)
+From Thursday 7th to Sunday 10th March 2019, there will be a Northern Bishops mission to Liverpool and to Southwell & Nottingham from 12th - 15th September 2019

 In the coming months we pray for an increase in the numbers of people coming to what are called 'enquirers courses' in our parishes.
 At these courses people can delve further into what it means to become a Christian and we hope they will choose to make a personal step of faith themselves.Archbishop John Sentamu